1Guv/WDI-25-Project-2/README.md

 * Attempted to make a full restfull app using an API
 * Used Node, Express, Ajax, JSON, JS, MongoDB, HTML 5, CSS and jQuery were used to create the website.
 * Used Google Map API to show supercars on the map in London.
+* Used Trello for my project board (https://trello.com/b/qyJHOHdt/wdi-25-project-2)
+* Used Balsamiq for my wireframing (https://generalassembly.mybalsamiq.com/projects/wdi-ldn-25/Guv%20-%20Project%202)

 ##Problems & Challenges:

-The main challenge that I encountered was creatng the restful routes and organising the sliding screens so the right screen activated and slid in or out depending on the current screen the user was viewing.
-I also made sure that the screen size was dynamically adjusted for the users viewing experience.
+The main challenge that I encountered was creatng the restful routes and organising my schema so it met the objectives of the project.
+I might need to revisit this when I add the extra functionality listed below.

-I spent a lot of time thinking about where to position the various elements so not to clutter the screen and to make it as simple as possible as well as intuitive.

-The game logic was developed quickly after the whole page was setup and styled accordingly.
-The game engine was then tweaked even further to provide the visual confirmation of the correct and incorrect answers and then I added extra functionality as I continued developing the game.
-Further testing revealed more bugs which were quickly fixed.
+The main blocker was time, so many things needed attention I used Trello to document the most impirtant tasks for MVP knowing that I could add the extra functionality later on.

 ##If I had more time I would: